sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 NZB / RSS Index site problems
 -----------------------------

 NZB / RSS Index sites are HTTPS sites.
-HTTPS/SSL/TLS problems on the server side are (in 2017) uncommon because web browsers have been rejecting incorrect SSL/TLS setups for some time.
+HTTPS/SSL/TLS problems on the server side are uncommon, because web browsers have been rejecting incorrect SSL/TLS setups for a long time.

 **Q: I get a certificate error trying to read a RSS or NZB**